PoweredSoft/DynamicLinq/README.md

 ### Collection Filtering
 You don't have to Worry about it.
-The libary will do it for you.
+The library will do it for you.
 ```csharp
 var query = authors.AsQueryable();
 query = query.Query(qb =>